directus/directus/.changeset/serious-tigers-clap.md

 "@directus/sdk": patch
 ---

-Fixed limit=-1 support in the SDK
+Fixed support for using limit parameter with unlimited (-1) value in the SDK